PopovEvgeniy/fastwiper/readme.txt

 6: Can't create the temporary directory.
 7: Can't destroy the temporary directory.
 8: Can't get the disk free space.
+9: The target disk is full.
-9: The command-line arguments is invalid.
+10: The command-line arguments is invalid.

 The source code.